 The US House of Representatives voted late last month in an overwhelming majority, 321-103, in favor of the bill.
 It will now head to the Republican controlled Senate, where its fate is more uncertain; however Senate Banking Chairman Mike Crapo has said he wants to consider similar legislation in the coming months and vote on it by the end of the year.
 This makes the last few months of 2019 very important for the future of cannabis.

 While the SAFE bill is an excellent start, there are other pieces of legislature in the political sphere that are being given heavy consideration.
 Any new legislation that ultimately does get passed may be an amalgam of different legislations or even a new bill that has not been written yet.
 Some of these alternative measures include Strengthening the Tenth Amendment Through Entrusting States Act (STATES Act), which would create protections for U.S. states that have legalized cannabis for medical or recreational use.
 Another bill, the Marijuana Justice Act, would go further, ending the federal prohibition of the drug and expunging the records of people who have served time for marijuana use and possession.
 The effort in DC does not stop there, with the total spend on lobbying for 2019 through 3 quarter of $3.77 million has already topped the outlay of $2.76 million for the entire year of 2018.
 Even though nothing is official yet, the signs are encouraging and the biggest takeaway is that the general sentiment towards banking with the cannabis industry is changing, and for the better!
+Some dispensaries have turned to opening merchant accounts.

 How Cannabis Banking Affects Consumers

 So what does this mean for you, the consumer?
-Less stringent banking measures would make life easier for all parties involved — you might find that your favorite dispensary no longer requires you to use cash for example, getting rid of the hassle of visiting an ATM before buying cannabis.
+Less stringent banking measures would make life easier for all parties involved — you might find that your favorite cannabis dispensary no longer requires you to use cash for example, getting rid of the hassle of visiting an ATM before buying cannabis.
 Some of the dispensaries that do conduct business in cash may be able to pass along some of their savings to you with less expenses attributed to banking and finances.
 Owners of businesses which support the cannabis industry can sleep easier at night knowing they are no longer under the spotlight of money laundering audits.
 The banking regulations being considered will have a trickle down effect on many facets of the cannabis industry as well as the individuals involved, from grower to final consumer.
 The future looks bright!

 Seed & Smith takes pride in providing ease of access to our patients and customers.
 From “cashless ATMs” to online ordering, our patrons have options when it comes to paying for their products.
 We will continue to advocate for more payment options for consumers and when these alternatives do become available, it is our commitment to bring them to our dispensary as soon as we can!